 I have heard the voices say, there is no love for you.
 And long have I leaned into those lies, and soaked in the evil of all those words.
-Continue reading Still He Stays: A Response to Fathers Day
+Continue reading “Still He Stays: A Response to Fathers Day”

 Lean in and listen close.
 God can and wants to redeem your broken childhood.
 I spent the better part of my life living in fear, shame, self doubt, and neglect.
 From the outside, everything seemed pretty ok.
 But when the … Continue reading How God Redeems Our Broken Childhoods

 Winter 2018 has been super heartbreaking in a lot of ways.
 Someone I love is addicted to drugs, and watching them lose everything and waste away has been tragic in ways so deep I’m not sure there are words to … Continue reading When People You Love Fall Apart